srvaroa/srvaroa/README.md

 * 🏷️ <a href="https://github.com/srvaroa/labeler/" title="Label Pull
   Requests and Issues based on configurable rules">Labeler</a> Github Action for Github PRs and Issues based on configurable rules.
+* 📓 <a href="https://github.com/srvaroa/notion_snapshot" title="">Notion
+  Snapshot</a>.
+One-way sync from Notion to local markdown files, backed by git history.